 5 healthy vision tips to help safeguard your child’s eye health:

 Eat Your Carrots

 The old saying still applies.
-Encourage your child to eat a well-balanced diet loaded with different types of fruits and veggies, as well as fish and/or flax.
+Encourage your child to eat a well-balanced diet loaded with different types of fruits and veggies, as well as sustainable fish and/or flax.
 Omega 3, D supplements, B vitamins, and beta carotene help with vision health.

 Pay attention to your child doing different activities.
 Ask your child to let you know if they notice any vision changes during different environments – if their vision is blurry, if they are squinting a lot in one or both eyes, if lights are really bright, or their eyes start bothering them in other ways.
 If a child has trouble reading fluently by around age 10-12, there might be a vision problem not readily understood by pediatricians or many optometrists.
 My daughter’s eyes were very watery all the time and she yawned a lot, especially when trying to read.